A razão pela qual suas gengivas estão sangrando

 Who is more at risk?

 Voltar ao conteúdoWomen are more susceptible to gum disease because of hormonal fluctuations.
 During puberty, increased blood flow to the gums can change how they react to plaque.
-Hormonal changes during gravidez e a menopausa can affect gums too.
+Hormonal changes during gravidez and the menopausa can affect gums too.
 Loss of oestrogen caused by the menopause can result in bone loss in the jaw.

 Anyone who has a boca seca with reduced saliva flow can be more at risk because saliva helps cleanse the gums.
 Some drugs for other illnesses can cause dry mouth.
 Everyone who doesn't have good oral hygiene or who eats a poor diet with too much sugar is at risk of gum disease.